Tommy Edman Player Props: Cardinals vs. Yankees

 - Edman is hitting .232 with 14 doubles, three triples, seven home runs and 23 walks.

-- He has gone deep in seven games this year (9.2%), homering in 2.5% of his trips to the plate.
+- He has homered in seven games this season (9.2%), homering in 2.5% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.